SinaMohseni/Awesome-XAI-Evaluation/README.md

 [Effects of Model Confidence and Explanation on Accuracy and Trust Calibration][zhang2020effect]|Agreement and Switch Rate

 ## M6: Explanation Usefulness and Satisfaction
+[Are explanations always important?: a study of deployed, low-cost intelligent interactive systems][bunt2012explanations]| Interview and Self-report
+[Assessing demand for intelligibility in context-aware applications][lim2009assessing]| Interview and Self-report [How should I explain?
+A comparison of different explanation types for recommender systems][gedikli2014should]| Interview and Self-report
+[Why and why not explanations improve the intelligibility of context-aware intelligent systems][lim2009and]| Interview and Self-report
+[Intellingo: An Intelligible Translation Environment][coppers2018intellingo]| Likert-scale Questionnaire [Human Evaluation of Models Built for Interpretability][lage2019human]| Likert-scale Questionnaire [Intellingo: An Intelligible Translation Environment][coppers2018intellingo]| Engagement with Explanations [How should I explain?
+A comparison of different explanation types for recommender systems][gedikli2014should]| User Learning duration

 ## Full Reference Table